dtao/PhilosopherDeveloper/source/posts/artificial-constraints-and-the-pursuit-of-mastery.markdown

 ---
-title: Real constraints and artificial constraints
+title: Artificial constraints and the pursuit of mastery
 date: 2014-04-21
-published: false
+published: true
 ---

 About a month and a half ago, my old colleague [Pete Hodgson](https://twitter.com/ph1) wrote an article called [JavaScript without the this](http://programming.oreilly.com/2014/03/javascript-without-the-this.html), describing a strategy for writing applications in JavaScript without ever (or at least seldom) needing to use the `this` keyword.